maythu98/reminder-chrome-extension/README.md

 #### Description:

-This is chrome extension project.
+This is chrome extension project (CS50 Project).
 This extension will help you to remind to rest especially to walk and eye rest.
 I chose this reminder project because of my unusual habit in using computer.
 I also want to help other people to notify to rest for our longterm health.